pretzelhammer/rust-blog/readme.md

 ## Translations

 If you wanna translate a blog post into another language that's awesome!
-Please feel free to fork this repo and promote your translations however you like.
+Please feel free to fork this repo and promote your translation however you like.

 ## Licensing